 Paper: high grade paper is recycled into new newspapers, magazines and pamphlets paper stock.
 Mixed paper is pulped and recycled into lower grade paper products.
 Recovered paper is currently sent for reprocessing to facilities in the North West and Flintshire.

 Cardboard: is pulped and recycled into new cardboard and cardboard packaging products, lower grade paper products and animal bedding.
-This is currently sent for reprocessing in the UK through facilities in Kent and the South West.
-Card is also exported into the Mixed Paper Market in South East Asia.
+The majority of recovered cardboard is processed in the UK at facilities in the North West and South East of England with material occasionally exported to facilities in Europe and international market as circumstances demand.